lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 (the other derived properties are stored in the other three tables explored below).
 Wikipedia provides a decent
 `beginner-level guide to orbital elements <https://en.wikipedia.org/wiki/Orbital_elements>`_.
 The DP0.3 ``MPCORB`` table is a simulation of what this data product will be like after 10 years of LSST.
+Note that the ```MPCORB`` table is a table of simulated input orbital elements rather than actual orbit fit results.

-The MPC contains all reported moving objects in the Solar System, and is not limited to those detected by LSST.
+The MPC tabulates all reported moving objects in the Solar System, and is not limited to those detected by LSST.
-Thus, the ``MPCORB`` table will have more rows than the ``SSObject`` table.
+Thus, the ``DP0.3 MPCORB`` table will have more rows than the ``SSObject`` table.

-For DP0.3, the MPC did not actually recompute orbital elements by incorporating on the simulated LSST data, but rather vice versa: LSST observations were simulated based on the MPC's orbital elements.
+For DP0.3, the MPC did not actually recompute orbital elements by incorporating the simulated LSST data, but rather vice versa: LSST observations were simulated based on the MPC's orbital elements.
 Thus, the ``MPCORB`` table can be considered a truth table.

 For more information about Rubin's plans for Solar System Processing, see Section 3.2.2 of the `Data Products Definitions Document <https://docushare.lsstcorp.org/docushare/dsweb/Get/LSE-163/LSE-163_DataProductsDefinitionDocumentDPDD.pdf>`_.
-Note that there remain differences between Table 4 of the DPDD, which contain the anticipated schema for the moving object tables, and the DP0.3 table schemas.
+Note that there remain differences between Table 4 of the DPDD, which contains the anticipated schema for the moving object tables, and the DP0.3 table schemas.